 Founder, Director, Program Facilitator

 Brinkley spent most of her childhood exploring and playing on the beach along Mobile Bay.
 One of her favorite things to do was make bowls out of the natural clay found on the bluffs.
-Brinkley is inspired by children's sense of wonder, curiosity, and play, and she loves to share her curiosity and enthusiasm for the natural world with people of all ages.
+Brinkley is inspired by children's sense of wonder, curiosity, and play, and she loves to share her enthusiasm for the natural world.
 Brinkley graduated from UNC Wilmington with a degree in Environmental Science.
 She has worked and studied extensively at multiple outdoor schools across the country and is so grateful to establish Nature Connect in her hometown.
-Brinkley is a certified Coach through the Academy for Coaching Excellence and a Lifeguard through the American Red Cross.
+Brinkley is the director for both our Alabama and North Carolina chapters.
+She is also a certified coach and consultant for other nature schools.

 Holly grew up playing in the woods and creeks of her native southwest Georgia, as well as western North Carolina where she spent eight summers as a camper and counselor at a camp with an outdoors emphasis.
 Holly has a B.S. in Geology and enjoys learning about local ecosystems wherever she goes.
 After living in Kodiak, Alaska for three years, the Coast Guard relocated her family two years ago and they love living on the eastern shore.
 Their time in Alaska cemented her family’s love of the outdoors, with countless days spent berry picking, tidepooling, hiking, and playing in all kinds of weather!
 For the past two summers her children have experienced the wonder of Nature Connect camps; now Holly is excited to join the staff and looks forward to learning and sharing in joyful preschool explorations.